Cargill/splinter/cli/man/splinter-circuit-propose.1.md

   to be be included on the circuit proposal.
 Repeat this option to specify multiple nodes.

+`--node-public-key NODE-PUBLIC-KEY-STRING` ...
+: Specifies the public key for node, using the format `NODE-ID::PUBLIC-KEY`.
+  The proposer must also specify its own node's public key, if it is to be be included on the circuit proposal.
+Repeat this option to specify keys for multiple nodes.
+Public keys are required if using `challenge` authorization.

 `--service SERVICE-STRING` ...
 : Specifies the service ID and allowed nodes, using the format `SERVICE-ID::ALLOWED-NODES`.
 Service IDs are comprised of 4 ASCII alphanumeric